Skip to main content

 • Always emit 'error' then 'disconnect' on read failure so driver-manager can reconnect.

-• Never call hid_exit() + dlclose() after a failed open (macOS IOKit bug — see comment in mirabox.ts).
+• After a failed open, call hid_exit() but never dlclose() (macOS IOKit bug — see _releaseLibAfterFailedOpen in devices/hid-connection.ts).

 • Load hidapi through a module-level _workerHidLib singleton (as the sample and both real drivers do) so a GC or premature dlclose() can't unload it mid-callback.
 Only clear it in _cleanup() after a successful open was closed.